gulfie/gobme/README.md

 ## License:

 Some combination of GPL2+ from makeself ( https://github.com/megastep/makeself ) and artistic / oh please be careful with it I haven't even started serious testing yet.

 ## TODO

-1. ~~ initial release ~~
+~~1. initial release ~~
 2. some testing, both local on single architectures.
 3. version #
 4. some visual use examples.
+5. cleanup the visual appearance of the output
+6. document the hidden sidechannel commands
+7. possibly migrate processing out of the CWD and move it to a temp build dir somewhere
+8. stop leaving tailings around , e.g. *.unpacked and the *.sh tools

 ### future possibilties.